 While we started implementation with a sole focus on the sales department, we ended up delivering value to Finance, Procurement, Services, warehouses and HR department too.

 We worked closely with each of these concerned departments to understand their day-to-day interactions across applications.
 It influenced how we developed the dashboards, what the functionality should be, what would be the underlying algorithm and how we designed the visual layer—essentially, how we could make it more insightful & informative for the end-users.

 This helped business users get actionable insights at the right time.
 In addition, it gave them the capability to further slice & dice the data to get answers to their queries.
 An alert mechanism was enabled which would automatically flag-off any activity exceeding the threshold.

 Department-wise analytics was built-in so that the users at the operational level could quickly move through the data that didn’t matter (Low-value) to data that mattered (High-Value).
 The implementation helped us develop a model that cut across departments, channels & distribution networks.

-KPIs & Dashboards have been embedded in existing applications and tightly integrated on a real-time basis with Company’s ERP.
+KPIs & Dashboards have been embedded in existing applications and tightly integrated on a real-time basis with the Company’s ERP.
 Sales Team has it in their Mobile applications, the operations team has it embedded in the existing organization intranet portal.
-While management accesses the Qlik-hub either on desktop/laptop or mobile, the Qlik enabled financial systems gives finance team access to all the data in one place.
+While management accesses the Qlik-hub either on desktop/laptop or mobile, the Qlik enabled financial systems gives the finance team access to all the data in one place.

 Since providing a license to all users was not feasible hence, we provided licenses for Nprinting through which everyone started receiving reports in his/her Mail-boxes.
 And despite having different delivery mediums, everyone in the organization was using a single version of the truth.